The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Results and Discussion

-We conclude this section by noticing that the results reported in Tables \ref{tab:table1}--\ref{tab:table3} also show that the convergence of the CIPSI-driven CC($P$) and CC($P$;$Q$) energies of the lowest $^{1}A_{g}(D_{\rm 2h})$ and $^{3}B_{1g}(D_{\rm 2h})$ states of cyclobutadiene and the gap between them toward their respective CCSDT parents with $N_{\text{det(in)}}$ or $N_{\text{det(out)}}$ is faster than that characterizing the associated variational and perturbatively corrected CIPSI energetics toward the extrapolated $E_{\text{var}} + \Delta E_{\text{r}}^{(2)}$ values.
+We conclude this section by noticing that the results reported in Tables \ref{tab:table1}--\ref{tab:table3} for the cc-pVDZ basis and \ref{tab:table4}--\ref{tab:table6} for cc-pVTZ also show that the convergence of the CIPSI-driven CC($P$) and CC($P$;$Q$) energies of the lowest $^{1}A_{g}(D_{\rm 2h})$ and $^{3}B_{1g}(D_{\rm 2h})$ states of cyclobutadiene and the gap between them toward their respective CCSDT parents with $N_{\text{det(in)}}$ or $N_{\text{det(out)}}$ is faster than that characterizing the associated variational and perturbatively corrected CIPSI energetics toward the extrapolated $E_{\text{var}} + \Delta E_{\text{r}}^{(2)}$ values (this is particularly true for the larger cc-pVTZ basis set, where we would have to consider much larger $N_{\text{det(in)}}$ values and diagonalization spaces in CIPSI than those used in this study to obtain more accurate estimates of the extrapolated $E_{\text{var}} + \Delta E_{\text{r}}^{(2)}$ energies).
 This observation is consistent with our initial study announcing the CIPSI-based CC($P$) and CC($P$;$Q$) methodologies \cite{cipsi-ccpq-2021} and the fact that the CC($P$;$Q$) calculations are capable of accurately approximating the parent CCSDT energetics out of the unconverged CIPSI runs using relatively small Hamiltonian diagonalization spaces, even when $T_{3}$ correlations are large and nonperturbative and electronic quasi-degeneracies become substantial, as is the case in the barrier region of the ground-state ${}^1A_{g}(D_{2\text{h}})$ potential.
 While this may not be a general remark, we also observe that perturbatively corrected $E_{\text{var}} + \Delta E^{(2)}$ and $E_{\text{var}} + \Delta E^{(2)}_r$ energies of the lowest singlet and triplet states of cyclobutadiene and the gap between them converge toward their extrapolated limits at a rate similar to that characterizing our uncorrected CC($P$) calculations toward CCSDT.
 The $\delta(\mbox{$P$;$Q$})$-corrected CC($P$;$Q$) energetics converge to CCSDT much faster.
 This might be yet another way of looking at the effectiveness of the $\delta(\mbox{$P$;$Q$})$ moment corrections in improving the underlying CC($P$) results.
 That being said, we should keep in mind that the algorithms used to obtain the CCSDT and the perturbatively corrected and extrapolated CIPSI energies are fundamentally different procedures.
-Furthermore, and more importantly given the objectives of this study, where we are interested in exploring the CIPSI-driven CC($P$) and CC($P$;$Q$) methodologies, not the CIPSI approach itself, the CIPSI wave function growth in the calculations reported in Tables \ref{tab:table1}--\ref{tab:table3} was terminated long before our CIPSI runs were well converged, as we only needed information about the leading triply excited determinants and were not interested in saturating the triply excited manifolds of the relevant many-electron Hilbert spaces.
+Furthermore, and more importantly given the objectives of this study, where we are interested in exploring the CIPSI-driven CC($P$) and CC($P$;$Q$) methodologies, not the CIPSI approach itself, the CIPSI wave function growth in the calculations reported in Tables \ref{tab:table1}--\ref{tab:table6} (especially in Tables \ref{tab:table4}--\ref{tab:table6} for the cc-pVTZ basis) was terminated long before our CIPSI runs were well converged, as we only needed information about the leading triply excited determinants and were not interested in saturating the triply excited manifolds of the relevant many-electron Hilbert spaces.
 Last but not least, to highlight the robustness of our CC($P$;$Q$) framework, all of the calculations reported in this work relied on the RHF and ROHF orbitals, {\it i.e.}, we made no attempt to further optimize orbitals to make them consistent with correlated computations, which would improve CIPSI's performance and which might also help our CC($P$) and CC($P$;$Q$) results using smaller $N_{\text{det(in)}}$ values, especially in the vicinity of the square TS geometry.
 We intend to look into potential benefits that might be offered by orbital optimizations in the CIPSI-driven CC($P$) and CC($P$;$Q$) calculations in a future study.